jonnonz1/nz-statute-book/acts/public/2019/taxation-annual-rates-for-2018-19-modernising-tax-administration-and-remedial-matters-act-2019.md

 Sections 375 to 378 amend the Tax Administration (Binding Rulings) Regulations 1999.

 ### 375 Regulation 2 amended (Interpretation)
-In regulation 2 of the Tax Administration (Binding Rulings) Regulations 1999, insert, in appropriate alphabetical order:
+In regulation 2, insert, in appropriate alphabetical order:
   - **short-process ruling** means a ruling of the Commissioner under section 91EK of the Act

 ### 376 Regulation 3 amended (Fees)